igoforth/RWAI_Server/README.md

 ### Build

 Currently uses a pyz to run.
-It includes a custom loader (loader.py from repo RWAILib) to run platform-specific pythons and libraries.
+It includes a custom `loader.py` to run platform-specific pythons and libraries.
 See the PEPs below for info.

 https://peps.python.org/pep-0441/
 https://peps.python.org/pep-0711/